What's your favorite Acuity Brands story or memory thus far?

 Don't give up on your dreams and take the time to see who

 you really are.
 What do I mean by that?
-As women, wdon't
+As women, we don't

 often give ourselves enough credit.